muratk3n/thirdwave/en/2020/06/exch.md

 # Exchange Rate

-Excerpts from [1].
-For now only model 1.
+Based on excerpts from [1].
+First some definitions,

 $z(t)$: Current account